mspaintmsi/superUser/README.md

 _superUser_ is a simple and lightweight utility to start any process with TrustedInstaller privileges.

 # How it Works
-The program acquires the Trusted Installer's Process' handle and creates a new (user-specified) process attributing Trusted Installer as its parent.
+The program acquires the Trusted Installer's Process' access token and creates a new (user-specified) process as Trusted Installer using this token.

 # Usage
 There are two ways to run the program: